Dry Eye Workup

 Utilize validated questionnaires for standardized symptom assessment:

-- SPEED (Standard Patient Evaluation of Eye Dryness): 8-item assessment of frequency and severity
+- SPEED (Standard Patient Evaluation of Eye Dryness): 8-item assessment of frequency and severity.
+Useful for rapid chair-side screening.

 1.2 Risk Factor Identification